City of Newark Proposed Referendum

 - District 6 - First Church of the Nazarene, 357 Paper Mill Road

-- Non-resident property owners - Council Chambers, Newark Municipal Building, 220 S. Main Street
+- Non-resident property owners - Council Chamber, Newark Municipal Building, 220 S. Main Street

 For more voter information, please click here.